 The removal of the peg of the EUR/CHF parity led to a significant appreciation of the Swiss franc ("CHF") against the euro and the zloty.
 The granting of loans in Swiss francs was a common practice of most Polish banks (and in other economies of Central and Eastern Europe) in the past.
-Bank Millennium granted mortgage loans in Swiss Francs until December 2008 and its Swiss francs mortgage loans portfolio on 31 December 2019 stood at approximately EUR 3.3 billion (approximately 20.1% of the total loan portfolio in Poland).
-The mortgage loans impaired ratio (stage 3) stood at 4.6% in 2019 which compares to 4.4% in 2018.
+Bank Millennium granted mortgage loans in Swiss Francs until December 2008 and its Swiss francs mortgage loans portfolio on 31 December 2020 stood at approximately EUR 3.0 billion (approximately 17% of the total loan portfolio in Poland).
+The mortgage loans impaired ratio (stage 3) 2 stood at 2.5% in 2020 which compares to 2.7% in 2019.

-According to the Polish Bank Association (ZBP), during 2019, over 70% of the lawsuits regarding FXindexed mortgage loans obtained a final verdict favourable to the banks involved.
-However, after the CJEU judgment regarding Case C-260/18 issued on 3 October 2019, there is a risk that this so far positive scenario for the banks may change.
+According to the Polish Bank Association (ZBP), during 2019, over 70% of the lawsuits regarding FX-indexed mortgage loans obtained a final verdict favourable to the banks involved.
+However, after the CJEU judgment regarding Case C-260/18 issued on 3 October 2019, the trend of court rulings, that had been mostly favourable to banks, begun to reverse.
 See the risk factor "The Bank is exposed to risks related to FX-indexed mortgage loans" for further information.